leylaazari/random_epigram/README.md

 Open http://localhost:3000 to view it in the browser.

 #### npx cypress open

+- You can run:

-- run component test
+    - component testing

-- run e2e test
+    - E2E testing

 # Directory structure/project